Episode 330

 What do you think the appropriate punishment would be?

-I mean, honestly for me, I was there and I didn't tell anybody anything happened.
+I mean, honestly, honestly for me I was there and I didn't tell anybody anything happened

 He's going to have his first Halloween without me there already.
 He's going to

-A psychopathic, moronic, devil-worshipping, loser of a mom with bad taste in men, abandoning them to go kill innocent young women.
+A psychopathic, moronic, devil-worshiping, loser of a mom with bad taste in men, abandoning them to go kill innocent young women.
 Sure, Amanda.

 In the end, both Amanda and Sebastian accepted plea deals, but not the kind they wanted.